nycbeardo/nycbeardo/README.md

 ## 🌱 Currently learning:
 _____________________________________________________________________________________

-🎨 Using Machine Learning in art and design projects

 🎨 Making CSS Art to extend my developer skills

+🎨 How to create generative art in Javascript

-🐍 Everything about Python and how to utilize data visualization with the data I gather for my UI design concepts
+🐍 Everything about Python and data visualization

 <br/>